ElianEgrt/Projet-Long/Readme.md

 - NodeJS : follow the [official guide](https://nodejs.org/en/) for your operating system.
 - Clone the repository on your machine.

-In order to run the `hightech` webstie, you will need a local (or distant) mongoDB database.
+In order to run the `hightech` website, you will need a local (or distant) mongoDB database.
 [Here is how](https://www.mongodb.com/try/download/community).

 - Open a terminal in the following locations :
   - `./lowtech` and run `npm i && npm start`